pub-calculator-io/proportion-calculator/readme.md

-# Proportion Calculator  WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Proportion Calculator  Widget for WordPress

 The ratio calculator finds a missing ratio number based on the given proportion.
 The calculator can also scale ratios, enlarging or shrinking them.